derrikdennis/sql-challenge/README.md

 ![average salary chart](EmployeeSQL/bonus_output_files/titles_by_salary.svg)

 Finally,  the jist of the joke was made clear.
-April Fools to you too.
-In July.
+It was an April Fools Day joke!